Soma mine disaster: Others

 Football clubs Beşiktaş, Fenerbahçe, Galatasaray and Trabzonspor from Turkey, Chelsea, Liverpool, Manchester City, and Sheffield United from England, Atlético Madrid and Barcelona from Spain, Borussia Dortmund and Schalke 04 from Germany, Porto from Portugal, and Persepolis from Iran published messages of condolence about the disaster.
-Beşiktaş announced that all revenue of the match to be played the following weekend would be donated to the needy in Soma.
-Galatasaray and Atlético Madrid played a friendly match in İzmir, as did Sheffield United and Fenerbahçe at Bramall Lane, with income donated to the victims' relatives.
-Fenerbahçe announced that they would offer one hundred scholarships for five years to children in Soma.
+On 14 May 2014, Beşiktaş announced that all ticket revenue from its match against Gençlerbirliği on 17 May would be donated to people in need in Soma.
+Fenerbahçe announced a fund to cover the education expenses of 100 children from Soma for five years.